zphixon/es/README.md

     * Show registered mappings
         * Registered list required
         * Modes can add maps up the chain

+# Everything below this section is outdated!
+`es` is moving away from C due to pains with ~~me being a shitty C programmer~~ memory management.
+As such, I am also changing the language in which `es` is scripted. `es` will now be using a Lisp dialect called Ketos which is very similar to Scheme.
+Hopefully things will go a little better this time...

 ## Example global mode: Vim-lite